Are you worried about your child?

 We all accept our responsibility to listen to children even though we may not be comfortable with what we hear.

-If we hear about a child who has experienced treatment that we consider worrying or a concern, it is our responsibility to act by telling one of our designated child protection officers.
-Mrs Richards (HT) Mrs Wilson (DHT) Mrs Kirby (AHT) Miss Pickard (AHT) or Mrs Humphreys (SAA).
+If we hear about a child who has experienced treatment that we consider worrying or a concern, it is our responsibility to act by telling one of our designated child protection officers, Mrs Richards (HT), Mr Rugg (AHT), Mrs Veverka or Fiona Simpson (Wellbeing Mentor).
 Any of these officers can be contacted via the office.

 The internet can be a fantastic place for children and young people where they can talk to friends, be creative and have fun.
 However, just like in the real world sometimes things can go wrong.

 If you or your child are worried or upset about something which has happened on the internet there is help out there.

 Has someone acted inappropriately towards your child online?

 If your child has experienced sexual or offensive chat that has made them feel uncomfortable or someone is trying to meet up with them, you can report this directly to us.